tsunami416604/azure-docs.hu-hu/articles/governance/policy/tutorials/create-custom-policy-definition.md

 There are a few ways to determine the aliases for an Azure resource.
 We'll look at each for this tutorial:

+- Azure Policy extension for VS Code
 - Azure parancssori felület (CLI)
 - Azure PowerShell
 - Azure Resource Graph

+### <a name="get-aliases-in-vs-code-extension"></a>Get aliases in VS Code extension

+The Azure Policy extension for VS Code extension makes it easy to browse your resources and [discover aliases](../how-to/extension-for-vscode.md#discover-aliases-for-resource-properties).

 ### <a name="azure-cli"></a>Azure parancssori felület (CLI)